duuusen/ausgezoomt/README.md

 Inspired by [Brian Moore](https://github.com/lanewinfield/zoomout) and [elliotmade](https://www.instructables.com/Zoom-Meetings-Physical-Mute-Button/), but with a rather rough approach by force quitting zoom, preventing all dialogues and resistance.

 ## Method
 It uses a Digispark ATtiny85, a cute little Arduino clone, which acts as an external keyboard.
-When pressed (complete circuit), it sends a configurable keystroke, which [Alfred](https://www.alfredapp.com) registers and then triggers an AppleScript, killing the zoom process.
+When pressed (complete circuit), it sends a configurable keystroke, which [Alfred](https://www.alfredapp.com) registers and then triggers an AppleScript, killing the zoom (and google meet tabs) process.

 ## Building & Installing
 ### Libraries & Board Controllers
 - [Digispark](https://github.com/digistump/DigistumpArduino)
-- [OneButton](https://github.com/mathertel/OneButton) (using this library simplifies the otherwhise 'very complex interaction' buttons provide)
+- [OneButton](https://github.com/mathertel/OneButton) (because buttons provide _'very complex interaction'_)

 ### Hardware
 - Most badass emergency stop button you can find